Semigroup of annuli in Liouville CFT: Introduction

-The probabilistic construction for the Liouville CFT of the Segal amplitudes is done in \cite{GKRV21_Segal} and it is shown that they satisfy the gluing axioms and the required conformal covariance.
+The probabilistic construction for the Liouville CFT of the Segal amplitudes is carried out in \cite{GKRV21_Segal} and it is shown that they satisfy the gluing axioms and the required conformal covariance.
 The Hilbert space of the theory is